HIGHWAY ROAD WORKER SERIOUSLY INJURED BY DRIVER USING PHONE IN CONSTRUCTION ZONE

 The Anoka County Sheriff’s Office is still investigating.
 The county attorney’s office will then decide whether to press charges.

-At the Rochlin Law Firm, our lawyers have represented several construction zone workers who were hit by a car and seriously injured.
+At the Rochlin Law Firm, our attorneys have represented several construction zone workers who were hit by a car and seriously injured.
 A highway construction worker is especially vulnerable when on the road with cars passing nearby.
-There are many laws in place to protect the road workers in a construction zone, but a distracted driver can still get through and cause serious injury or even kill them.
+There are many laws in place to protect the road workers in a construction zone, but a distracted or overly aggressive driver can still get through and cause serious injury or even kill them.
 These are tragic cases affecting the whole family of the highway or road construction worker.
 Workers compensation does provide some benefits, but that is never enough to fully compensate the injured person and their family.
 If you or a family member are a road construction worker hit by a car in Minnesota, please call as and speak with a lawyer for a free consultation.
-We will explain your rights and make sure you get all of the compensation you are entitled to.
+When you call our office, and attorney will explain your rights and make sure you get all of the compensation you are entitled to.